barijaona/OpenCore_GA-Z170X-Gaming5/README.md

 I use dynamic power management injection to enable HWP (Intel Speed Shift).

+Note that while Intel Skylake processors support HWP, Apple does not implement it with iMac17,1 configuration.
+So, I had to [hack a litle bit to generate frequency data derived from one used by MacBook9,1](https://github.com/barijaona/OpenCore_GA-Z170X-Gaming5/commit/492580325d94d4b6e30c637626880df3bcbb7188 "Commit 4925803 committed 10 May 2020").

 If you intend to use the same SMBIOS and have a non-Skylake CPU, you will probably have to modify the `cf-frequency-data` entry into SSDT-CPU.aml.
 More details can be found at instructions for [CPUFriend installation](https://github.com/acidanthera/CPUFriend/blob/master/Instructions.md).

 If you find this a bit complex, just disable/remove `SSDT-CPU.aml` and `CPUFriend.kext`.